NSCoder/Joybox-Documentation/documentation/object-layer/index.markdown

 categories: documentation
 ---

-The ObjectLayer class represents a single object layer of the Tiled Map (TMX), the appropriate instances of this class will be created in the TileMap class when the map file is loaded.
+The ObjectLayer class represents a single object layer of the Tiled Map (TMX).
+The appropriate instances of this class will be created in the TileMap class when the map file is loaded.
 In order to access a particular instance, see: [TileMap documentation page](../tile-map).

 [warning The ObjectLayer class cannot be instantiated by itself, it is required to be created using the TileMap class.]